-The Group has shown a decrease in revenue from \$26 million for the year ended 30 June 2016 ("FY2016") to \$21 million for FY2017.
-However, gross profit margin increased from 14.5% for FY2016 to 18.0% for FY2017.
-This is mainly due to lower depreciation expense recorded during the current financial year compared to the previous corresponding financial year as there was a revised depreciation rates for certain property, plant and equipment to be in line with their deteriorating usable conditions.
-Nevertheless, due to lower revenue generated, the Group has made a loss after tax of \$2.1 million for FY2017.
+The Group has shown a increase in revenue from approximately \$21 million for the year ended 30 June 2017 ("FY2017") to approximately \$23 million for FY2018.
+Gross profit margin increased from 18.0% for FY2017 to 19.2% for FY2018.
+This is mainly due to increase in demand of metal stamping and fabrication and contributions in trading of clean room products.
+Nevertheless, the Group has made a loss after tax of \$0.9 million for FY2018, mainly due to provision for litigation fee by Hantong Metal Component (Penang) Sdn Bhd, a wholly owned subsidiary of the Company.